 In recent years, as the global boom in online sports betting has gathered pace in Canada, curling has also become a popular sport to bet on.

-Betting options on curling tend to be somewhat more restricted than those of the biggest international sports like hockey and football, but they are growing steadily all the time.
+Betting options on curling tend to be somewhat more restricted than those of the biggest international sports like hockey, football betting, horse racing, and basketball betting but they are growing steadily all the time on Canadian betting sites.

-Sports betting in the modern age is incredibly diverse.
-There are hundreds of ways to bet on sports, whether predicting the results of matches or predicting specific incidents within games.
+Sports betting is incredibly diverse and there are hundreds of ways to bet on sports, whether predicting the results of matches or predicting specific incidents within games or curling championships like the Tournament of Hearts or the Scotties Tournament of Hearts.

-While betting on the winners of matches or competitions is the most common way to bet on curling, many online sports betting sites offer some more technical bets as well.
+While betting on the winners of matches or competitions is the most common way to bet on curling, many online sports betting sites like sports interaction or Spin Sports offer some more technical bets as well.
 The good news is we cover all the bases on this page.

 Here you’ll find answers to all your curling betting questions, including:

-Curling is a popular sport, but betting on curling is likely to be new to a lot of people.
+Curling is a popular sport, but curling bets online is likely to be new to a lot of people.
 For this reason, we have made this page ultra simple and practical.

 All the essentials to start betting on curling today are included here.

 Once you’ve got a solid grasp of the fundamentals, you can check out the final section of this page.
-We got our experts to put together their best betting strategies to help you become a regular winner from betting on curling.
+We got our experts to put together their best betting strategies to help you become a regular winner from betting on curling and in the biggest curling matches.

 Everything you need to know to make the most of the exciting world of curling betting is right here.

 Although curling is really popular in Canada, it hasn’t historically been a sport with tons of betting options.
-For this reason, simple betting markets on the winner of games or tournaments are the most common out there.
+For this reason, simple betting markets on the winner of specific games, tournaments (like the Tournament of Hearts and the Scotties Tournament of Hearts) and Curling championship are the most common out there for Canadian betting sites.

-That said, curling is a complicated tactical sport which is well suited to more technical bets, and such markets are starting to become more common.
+That said, curling is a complicated tactical sport that is well suited to more technical bets (like handicap bets and total points), and such markets are starting to become more common.
 We’re going to cover all of them a little further down the page.

 However, the first thing you will need to do to start betting on curling is to find a suitable sports betting site.

-There are loads of sports betting sites out there that accept Canadian players, but some careful research is required before signing up.
+There are loads of sports betting sites out there that accept Canadian players, but some careful research is required before signing up to the biggest curling sites.
 The legal situation is a little murky, so it’s important you understand exactly what you are signing up to.
+There are several sports betting sites like Sports Interaction and Spin Sports.
+Of course, tcs apply no matter which site you bet at.

 The short answer to that question is that betting on curling online is not illegal in Canada.